sadiaTab/CPJITSDP/README.md

 					project_no=relevant project index, commit_type=2

-*** Training and testing between brackets is what the proposed approach will do, rather than something that needs to be done as part of the data preprocessing stage.
 ```
 After the processing, processed data needs to be sorted in ascending order of the timestamp to mainitain the chronology.